 Structuring Virtual Power Purchase Agreements: Transaction Risks, Regulatory Considerations

-This CLE course will discuss structuring virtual or financial power purchase agreements (PPAs) for large corporations.
-The panel will provide guidance on the different factors to consider when structuring virtual PPA transactions, how they compare to physical PPAs, benefits for purchasers, available risk mitigation strategies, and an overview of the shifting regulatory environment impacting these transactions.
+This CLE course will discuss structuring large corporations' virtual or financial power purchase agreements (PPAs).
+The panel will guide counsel on the different factors when structuring virtual PPA transactions, how they compare to physical PPAs, benefits for purchasers, available risk mitigation strategies, and an overview of the shifting regulatory environment impacting these transactions.

 - Understanding virtual PPAs

 - Master or umbrella PPAs with individual confirmations

 - Typical transaction cycle

 - Regulatory considerations

 - Dodd-Frank and Consumer Protection Act/CFTC